Blue Film Woman: Background

 Because 3.5 million yen was the budget imposed on works in the pink film genre, an all-color production had been beyond the means of directors in the 1960s.
-Some films had been shot partially in color, using color only for certain scenes, a practise that would continue until Nikkatsu took over the genre with its Roman porno series in 1971.
+Some films had been shot partially in color, using color only for certain scenes, a practice that would continue until Nikkatsu took over the genre with its Roman porno series in 1971.
 Blue Film Woman was one of the first all-color pink films.
 Jasper Sharp writes that director Mukai's use of color in this film appears to be "making up for lost time, exploding into its super-saturated hues from the very first frame... flooded with prismatic blotches of primary reds and blues and silhouettes of naked female bodies - not unlike a more lysergically-inspired version of a Bond movie credit sequence."
 The style continues, Sharp writing that the film as a whole is a "highly stylised piece."